2019 Regional Qualifier

 2nd Place

-Students | Layla Brown
+Inventors | Layla Brown

 Teacher | Jennifer Ham

-Mossy Creek Middle School | Houston County
+Mossy Creek Middle School, Houston County

 Baby Buds is an infrared thermometer that uses thermophile sensors to detect changes in infrared radiation in young children.
 This revolutionary invention could ease the mind of new parents and help them save money on unnecessary trips to the doctor.